blandfort/tuberlens/README.md

 Another open-source library for working with activation probes is [probity](https://github.com/curt-tigges/probity).

-The main differences between potato and probity are:
+The main differences between TuberLens and probity are:

-- Potato doesn't rely on TransformerLens but uses HuggingFace models directly
+- TuberLens doesn't rely on TransformerLens but uses HuggingFace models directly
 - Applying chat templates isn't directly suppported in probity (to the best of my knowledge; as of August 2025)
 - Probity includes more dataset functionality
 - Probity has comprehensive tests